There’s no point spending time building a spectacular website if no one can find it.

 With hundreds of options available, every additional integration can add page weight and slow down your website’s performance.
 It’s critical to evaluate every integration and to ensure you can use as many as possible.

-Do you need all the tracking and analytics tools currently running on your site?
+Do you need all of the tracking and analytics tools currently running on your site?

-A faster website results in a better yield when it comes to your digital advertising.
+A faster website also results in a better yield when it comes to your digital advertising revenue.

 To explain the benefits, we spoke to Publift, the only Google-certified publishing partner in Australia / New Zealand.
 Head of Publisher Development Ben Morrisroe explained the importance of page speed.